 DEPARTMENTS AND COMMITTEES

 The church shall provide for the establishment of a School of the Bible Department, young people’s work, relief committees, home and foreign missionary committees, and any other departments or committees as the needs of the work may require.
 These committees and departments shall be subordinate to the church and shall contribute to the harmony and development of the whole.
 They shall be under the general supervision of the Board of Elders.
 The pastor shall be an ex-official member of all committees or departments and shall determine when the need for such committees and departments must be organized.

-The Officers of (insert name of church or ministry here) shall have power to carry out all of the purposes and powers set forth in Article II.
+The Officers of (insert name of church) shall have power to carry out all of the purposes and powers set forth in Article II.
 The President and the Secretary-Treasurer’s signature shall be sufficient certificate for negotiating any and all of the provided powers in said Articles.

 This Constitution may be amended or changed by a two thirds (2/3) vote of the officers (directors) at any regular or special meeting called for that purpose, provided due notice of such proposed change shall have been made.

-Said organization is organized exclusively for charitable, religious, educational purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+Said organization is organized exclusively for charitable, religious and educational purposes, including the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.